Leumi Capital Market Review

 Our main investment recommendations:

-- As to corporate bonds in Israel and abroad, we favor high over low rated issuers, given the narrow spreads currently prevailing in the latter.
+- As to corporate bonds in Israel and abroad, we recommend high rather than low rated issues, given the narrow spreads available on the latter.

-- It’s critical that investors find the right balance between risk assets (shares, commodities, and corporate bonds) and highly liquid assets and government bonds.
-The aim is to create a safety cushion, thereby maintaining portfolio risks at reasonable levels.
+- It’s critical that investors find the right balance between risk assets (shares, commodities, and corporate bonds) and highly liquid assets and government bonds, with the aim of creating a safety cushion, thereby maintaining portfolio risks at reasonable levels.

 The full article is presented in pdf format and can be viewed with Adobe Acrobat Reader software.
 Install the software